 postpartum depression has often been dismissed as something that should go away on its own.
 But this more than a bad case of the baby blues, as it lasts for weeks on end without getting better.
 According to the American Pregnancy Association, 9 to 16 percent of women will experience postpartum depression and, because of taboos, may not always get the help they need.
 Thankfully, in an effort to grow a community of support, more women are speaking out about the realities of this issue, include several celebrities who’ve suffered postpartum depression.

 Friends stars to Grammy award winners, many A-list moms have experienced some form of extreme depression after giving birth, proving that postpartum depression can happen to any new mom, regardless of circumstance.
 And, as their stories prove, postpartum depression is something that can be overcome with proper help and support; you don’t have to suffer in silence.
 Here is a quick rundown of the celebrities whose difficulties after childbirth went far beyond the baby blues.
 Hopefully, their stories can help you feel less alone if this type of depression is something that you have struggled with at any point in time.
 And if you have symptoms of postpartum depression, don’t hesitate to reach out to your healthcare provider for help.
 As the many support groups — and these outspoken A-listers — prove, it could happen to anyone, and help is available if you need it.
 1 Drew Barrymore

 People magazine in October, while her first parenting experience was positive, the depression hit after the birth of her second child, Frankie.
 She described the experience as "overwhelming" and said she "really got under the cloud."
 As E!
 Online reported, she even included a chapter about her postpartum depression (called "Post Pardon Me") in her new memoir Wildflower.
 2 Hayden Panettiere

 Live With Kelly and Michael, Panettiere said she suffered postpartum depression after the birth of her daughter Kaya Evdokia, noting that everyone experiences it in a different way.
 “When (you’re told) about postpartum depression you think it’s ‘I feel negative feelings towards my child, I want to injure or hurt my child’ — I’ve never, ever had those feelings,” the Nashville star said during her interview.
 “Some women do.
 But you don’t realize how broad of a spectrum you can really experience that on.”
+3 Brooke Shields

 Following the birth of her daughter Rowan in 2003, Shields suffered through serious postpartum depression.
 With medical attention and medication, she was able to overcome her struggle and, two years later,

 Although the Academy Award winner had no issues after the birth of her daughter Apple, she struggled with postpartum depression following the birth of her son Moses in 2006.
 And had it not been for her then-husband Chris Martin, she may not have sought treatment.